-- 1. Assignments are due at the beginning of the class period noted.
-In cases where assignments are emailed to the instructor, they are due prior to the beginning of the class indicated on the schedule. - 2.
-Any assignment presented or submitted after the due date will be penalized 5% for each calendar day after the due date.
-Late assignments presented or turned in late after three calendar days will not be accepted and will receive a grade of zero (0).
-Be aware that many assignments that are due later in the semester are based on work that is completed at the beginning of the semester.
-Failure to complete work in a timely manner has a tendency to "snowball" and affect performance on later assignments. - 3.
-The instructor will utilize the Blackboard assignment drop box for the submission of all work.
+- Assignments are due at the beginning of the class period noted.
+In cases where assignments are emailed to instructors, they are due prior to the beginning of the class indicated on the schedule. - Any assignment presented or submitted one day after the due date will be penalized 10 % for each calendar day after the due date.
+Late assignments presented or turned in late after three calendar days will not be accepted and will receive a grade of zero (0). - The instructor will utilize the Blackboard assignment drop box or discussion boards for the submission of all work.
 There will be times that written copies of work also will be submitted.
-Specific submission procedures will be communicated by the instructor to students on the first class meeting.
+Specific submission procedures will be communicated before each assignment due.
 Students are strongly encouraged to keep paper and electronic archival copies of all work submitted.
-Additionally, any work that is returned to the students with a grade on it should be retained for record-keeping purposes
+Additionally, any work that is returned to the students with a grade on it should be retained for record-keeping purposes.

 Make-up assignments: Students who miss class on days when assignments are due have two responsibilities.
 First, they must submit the work that is due prior to the start of class using the appropriate online submission procedure(s) (i.e., Assignment drop box, posting a discussion, or other as communicated by the instructor).
 Second, they must be sure to bring university approved documentation in cases where the absence should be considered "excused."
-If students have questions regarding the submission procedures, they should email the instructor for clarification prior to the absence.